francois0002/Lama-Tennis/README.md

 You also have the option to leave your club or switch to a different one.

 2. Partners
-This feature allows you to:

-Send messages directly to all players in your club to find a partner for a match.
+This feature allows you to send messages directly to all players in your club to find a partner for a match.
 Include a personalized message with your skill level and availability.
 Access a directory of players in your club to contact individual members directly.

 3. Results
 Here, you can record match results by entering the scores for each player.